FAQs

 Yes, a withdrawal letter or transfer form from the school is required for admission to the ChalleNGe Youth Academy.

 You may bring this completed form with you on the day of in-processing.
-Your child may stay enrolled in his/her current school until they transfer to the ChalleNGe Academy, there is no need to dis-enroll them prior to that.
+Your child may stay enrolled in his/her current school until they transfer to the ChalleNGe Academy, there is no need to dis-enroll prior to that.

 We recommend that you contact your child’s school at least a week prior to in-processing to verify any particular requirements the school may have in producing this letter or form for you.